DongyuZhao/react-native-svg-component/README.md

 - Yarn: [Installation | Yarn](https://yarnpkg.com/en/docs/.install#windows-stable).
 - Watchman: [Installation | Watchman](https://facebook.github.io/watchman/docs/install.html).

-**Notes: Android Studio will not add adb to your path.
-If you wish to run adb from terminal, please add it to your path manually after Android SDK and build tools is installed.**

 #### macOS

 Before we start, please make sure you have install the following tools on you Mac.